 - 1 T olive oil

-- for the Honey Garlic Butter
+For the Honey Garlic Butter

 - 2 T butter, room temperature

-- 1/2 t honey
+- ½ t honey

 - 2 fresh basil leaves or a few sprigs parsley chopped

 - baguette and slice tomato for serving

 - When the internal temperature reaches 145°, remove the pork from the oven and let rest for 10 minutes.
-While resting, top the roast with a tablespoon or so of the honey garlic butter and let it melt over the sides.
+While resting, top the roast with a tablespoon of the honey garlic butter and let it melt over the sides.
 Slice pork as thin as possible (a serrated bread knife works well) and serve on baguette with caramelized onions and tomato slices.